zBritva/PowerBI-visuals-docs/tools/usage.md

 ```

 This will download the latest tools from npm (which includes the updated type definitions and schemas) and `pbiviz update` will overwrite the version in your visual with the latest version.
-This will maintain the api version your visual already uses (specified in your pbiviz.json file).
+NOTE: This will maintain the api version your visual already uses (specified in your pbiviz.json file).
+If you want to upgrade to a more recent version, follow the steps below.

 ### Upgrading to a different API version